-How to survive as a new serialist
+How to survive as a new serialist (2)

-GLENDA GRIFFIN

-Serials Catalog Librarian Sam Houston State University, Texas
+GLENDA GRIFFIN Serials Catalog Librarian Sam Houston State University, Texas

-Fuse three circumstances: I) the beginning of a new career; 2) a profession in a never-ending state of technological advance; 3) a product that is inherently complex.
+Fuse three circumstances: 1) the beginning of a new career; 2) a profession in a never-ending state of technological advance; 3) a product that is inherently complex.
 The composite will likely yield an individual with a need for guidance and resources.
 Of the undoubtedly large number of persons or groups involved with serials, many are publishers, journal vendors, librarians and library staff.
 The librarians and library staff are the primary focus of this survival guide, with particular emphasis on those who are new to the vocation, although other 'newbies' in related fields or occupations may find this information useful.
-Drawn together in one document, this guide provides information on organizations, associations, online and print resources, discussion lists and training events, as well as practical suggestions on how to get started, endure, and appreciate the intricate and often complicated world of serials.
+Drawn together in one document, updated for 2011, this guide provides information on organizations, associations, online and print resources, discussion lists and training events, as well as practical suggestions on how to get started, endure and appreciate the intricate and often complicated world of serials.
+The original version of this chapter (published in 2009) may still be accessed at http://dx.doi.org/10.1629/9552448-0-3.18.1